ibm-cloud-docs/assistant/deploy-web-chat.md

 ```
 {: codeblock}

-## Securing the Web Chat
+## Securing the web chat
 {: #deploy-web-chat-security}

-Configure the Web Chat to authenticate users and send private data from your embedded Web Chat.
+Configure the web chat to authenticate users and send private data from your embedded web chat.

-All messages that are sent from the Web Chat are encrypted.
-When you enable security, your assistant takes an additional step to verify that messages originate from the Web Chat that is embedded in your website only.
+All messages that are sent from the web chat are encrypted.
+When you enable security, your assistant takes an additional step to verify that messages originate from the web chat that is embedded in your website only.

-The Web Chat uses an RSA signature with SHA-256 to encrypt communication.
+The web chat uses an RSA signature with SHA-256 to encrypt communication.
 RS256 cryptography is a sophisticated type of RSA encryption.
 An RSA key pair includes a private and a public key.
 The RSA private key is used to generate digital signatures, and the RSA public key is used to verify digital signatures.
 The complexity of the RSA algorithm that is used to scramble the message makes it nearly impossible to unscramble the message without the key.

 You can implement the following security measures:

-- Ensure that messages sent from the Web Chat to your assistant come from your customers only
+- Ensure that messages sent from the web chat to your assistant come from your customers only
-- Send private data from the Web Chat to your assistant
+- Send private data from the web chat to your assistant

 ### Enable security
 {: #deploy-web-chat-security-task}

-The process you use to add the Web Chat to your website is simple.
+The process you use to add the web chat to your website is simple.
 Its simplicity also means it can be misused.
 That's why it's important to verify that the messages sent to your assistant are coming from authorized users only.

-After you enable security, users cannot submit messages through the Web Chat unless you take steps to prove their origin.
+After you enable security, users cannot submit messages through the web chat unless you take steps to prove their origin.
 Do not enable it until you have support for authentication in place.
 {: important}

 Before you enable security, complete the following steps: